zenoss/twill/README.txt

 Cory Dodt had a great idea with PBP, and I thank him for his insight.
-Ian Bicking gave me the idea of reimplementing PBP on top of IPython (since abandoned in favor of cmd_).
-Grig Gheorghiu was strangely enthusiastic about the simple demo I showed him.
-John J. Lee has promptly and enthusiastically checked in my various patches to mechanize.
+Ian Bicking gave me the idea of reimplementing PBP on top of IPython (since abandoned in favor of cmd_), and suggested the "in-process" hack.
+Grig Gheorghiu was strangely enthusiastic about the simple demo I showed him and has religiously promoted twill ever since.
+John
+J. Lee has promptly and enthusiastically checked in my various patches to mechanize.
 Michele Simionato is an early adopter who has helped quite a bit.
 Thanks, guys...

 Bug reports have come in from the following fine people: Chris Miles, MATSUNO Tokuhiro, Elvelind Grandin, and Mike Rovner.